Chen41284/VMTK-VTK/README.md

 # VMTK-VTK
-change the VMTK Python Scripts to C++ Classes
+adapt the VMTK Python Scripts to C++ Classes